Nassau On a Budget

 Potters Cay, the small island between Paradise island and the town, is home to a fish market and some smaller shack-like seafood restaurants serving fresh seafood and conch.

-Day passes to Paradise Island come in various options ranging from $45 to $139 (U.S Dollars), depending on which areas of the complex you wish to access.
+Day passes to Atlantis and Paradise Island come in various options ranging from $45 to $139 (U.S Dollars), depending on which areas of the complex you wish to access.
 "The Dig" is an archaeological and science-fiction themed aquarium and natural area.
 Also, there is a huge and popular waterpark with slides and wave pools.
 Another option is to get beach access with associated water sports such as snorkeling.
 Other day passes are available to nearby resorts (with their associated beaches and pools) such as Sandals, the Melia, the British Colonial Hilton, or the Graycliff Hotel.
 Tickets for most of these facilities can be purchased upon arrival, but some require reservations - and cheaper prices can often be found if tickets are purchased ahead of time.

 While Paradise Island may be full of adrenaline-pumping activities, there are ways to unwind there, too.
 The sunrise morning yoga class at Sivananda Ashram Yoga Retreat is the best way to get centered and calm for your vacation.